woowu/changes-since-picasso-4-upgrading/README.md

 ### Code changes rating

-Higher score functional changes need pay more attentions or be assigned for reviewing in higher priorities.
+Higher score functional changes need pay more attentions or be assigned for reviewing with higher priorities.

 ![](function-changes-rating.png?raw=true)